CLAT Counselling 2025 (Started) – First Merit List (Delayed), Fees, Documents, Admission Process

 CLAT Counselling 2025 Process

 The CLAT counselling process starts after the declaration of the CLAT 2025 result by the consortium.
-Given below are the various steps involved in CLAT counselling 2025 to gain NLU admission that candidates must take note of.
+Given below is the video that describes the various steps involved in CLAT counselling 2025 to gain NLU admission that must be duly followed by the candidates.

 Steps in CLAT 2025 Counselling Process

-• CLAT 2025 counselling registration window: Candidates who have a valid score in CLAT 2025 can register for the counselling process through their CLAT login paying the CLAT 2025 counselling registration fees
+• CLAT 2025 counselling registration window: Candidates who have a valid score in CLAT 2025 can register for the counselling process through their CLAT login paying the CLAT 2025 counselling registration fees.
+Candidates are also required to submit the NLU preference list 2025 after the CLAT 2025 result is declared.

 • Publication of CLAT 2025 allotment list: After closing the CLAT counselling 2025 registration, the authorities will publish the NLU-wise CLAT 2025 allotment list which contains the details of the candidates shortlisted for admission in a particular round.